- Biotin deficiency

 - Late-onset multiple carboxylase deficiency

 Partial biotinidase deficiency is a milder form of this condition.
-Affected children experience hypotonia, skin rashes, and hair loss, but these problems may appear only during illness, infection, or other times of stress.
+Affected children may experience hypotonia, skin rashes, and hair loss, but these problems may appear only during illness, infection, or other times of stress on the body.

 The Human Phenotype Ontology provides the following list of signs and symptoms for Biotinidase deficiency.
 If the information is available, the table below includes how often the symptom is seen in people with this condition.
 You can use the MedlinePlus Medical Dictionary to look up the definitions for these medical terms.

 The Human Phenotype Ontology (HPO) has collected information on how often a sign or symptom occurs in a condition.
 Much of this information comes from Orphanet, a European rare disease database.
 The frequency of a sign or symptom is usually listed as a rough estimate of the percentage of patients who have that feature.

 The frequency may also be listed as a fraction.
 The first number of the fraction is how many people had the symptom, and the second number is the total number of people who were examined in one study.
 For example, a frequency of 25/25 means that in a study of 25 people all patients were found to have that symptom.
 Because these frequencies are based on a specific study, the fractions may be different if another group of patients are examined.